zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### delay `float`

-Specifies the delay in ms after which the ComboBox will start filtering dataSource.
+The delay in milliseconds between a keystroke and when the widget displays the popup.

 #### Example
     <kendo:comboBox delay="delay">